OkazakiTakemuraLab/GlaucomadMRIdenoising/README.md

 Repository for data and code for replicating results and figures of the following paper:

-Taguma, D., Ogawa, S., & Takemura, H. (in revision) Evaluating the impact of denoising diffusion MRI data on detection sensitivity for optic tract abnormalities in glaucoma.
+Taguma, D., Ogawa, S., & Takemura, H. (in revision) Evaluating the impact of denoising diffusion MRI data on tractometry metrics on optic tract abnormalities in glaucoma.

 The code was written in MATLAB2021b and tested on Ubuntu 20.04 LTS.